-We estimate, through seeing Deloitte on many projects, that the Marin County experience is repeated at many clients across the country.
-However, most will never sue Deloitte because the individuals that initially selected Deloitte do not want their careers tarnished.
-Lawsuits in systems implementations occur when failures are so massive that they interfere significantly with the operations of the company.
-In this case, the original allies of Deloitte within the company have no way to protect the implementation.
+Through seeing Deloitte on many projects, we estimate that the Marin County experience is repeated at many clients across the country.
+However, most will never sue Deloitte because initially selected Deloitte individuals do not want their careers tarnished.
+Lawsuits in systems implementations occur when failures are so massive that they interfere significantly with the company’s operations.
+In this case, Deloitte’s original allies within the company have no way to protect the implementation.
 They have no choice but to go along with the sentiment to make a legal issue of what Deloitte did to them.
 The depth of problems related to the Deloitte work are documented below:

 The system was supposed to automate and simplify Marin County’s finance and HR business processes.
 Instead, reporting and system functionality are a mess.
 Marin County hasn’t issued financial statements for the past two fiscal years.
 It can’t yet reconcile its cash balances.
 Nor can it administer payables, receivables, fixed assets and inventories.
 Pension administration – a key component of public sector finances – has been partially stalled by an inability to extract current information from the databases.

 The language in the filing against Deloitte is powerful.
 In addition to accusing Deloitte of racketeering, they are accusing them of being incompetent.